Rental harmony: General properties of ordinal protocols

 B. Both Su's solution and Azrieli&Shmaya's solution make a "Miserly tenants" assumption - they assume that a tenant always prefers a free room to a non-free room.
 This assumption is strong and not always realistic.
 If one of the rooms is very bad, it is possible that some tenants will not want to live in that room even for free.
 This is easy to see in the cardinal version: if you believe that room A is worth 0 and room B is worth 100, and room A is free and room B costs 50, then you certainly prefer room B.

 Su suggests to weaken this assumption in the following way: each partner never chooses the most expensive room if there is a free room available.
 This does not require the person to choose the free room.
 In particular, this will hold if a person always prefers a free room to a room costing at least $1/(n-1)$ of the total rent.
 However, even this weakened assumption might be unrealistic, as in the above example.

+Segal-Halevi shows that the assumption can be weakened even further.
+Let us say that a price T is too high for some agent i if, whenever some room costs T and some other room is free, no agent prefers the room that costs T. Rental harmony exists whenever there exists a price that is too high for all agents.
+This assumption is weaker than the miserly tenants assumption, and weaker than quasilinearity.
+It is an open question, whether there is an even weaker assumption that guarantees existence of rental harmony.

 Cardinal version

 As explained above, the input to the cardinal version is a matrix of bids: every partner has to submit a bid to each room, saying how much (in dollars) this room is worth for him.
+It is usually assumed that agents have quasilinear utilities, so that their utility to a room is their value for the room minus the room price.

 A key notion in the cardinal solutions is a maxsum (aka utilitarian) allocation.
 This is an allocation of partners to rooms, that maximizes the sum of bids.
 The problem of finding a maxsum allocation is known as the assignment problem, and it can be solved by the Hungarian algorithm in time $O(n^3)$ (where $n$ is the number of partners).
 Every EF allocation is maxsum and every maxsum allocation is PE.